Product Serialization and Traceability After The Pandemic

 Product Serialization Phase

 Manufacturers are required to serialize their products.
-Serialization can be done directly on the product or on the wrappage.
-For extra protection, security tools (tamper-evident, security label, etc.) can be used in wrappages for the purpose of providing the consumer access to the product for the first time.
-Serialization is a concept that will not create bottleneck for production when properly designed with production dynamics.
+Serialization can be done directly on the product or the wrappage.
+For extra protection, security tools (tamper-evident, security label, etc.) can be used in wrappages to provide the consumer access to the product for the first time.
+Serialization is a concept that will not create a bottleneck for production when properly designed with production dynamics.